-"Invalid Printer specified" error can be resolved by reconfiguring printer settings, modifying the printer assignment, printing to the server with redirect/remote printers, and add another page to the ACCTHAndhelpd web service.
+"Invalid Printer specified" error can be resolved by reconfiguring printer settings, modifying the printer assignment, printing to the server with redirect/remote printers, and adding another page to the ACCTHandheld web service.

 Utilizing a printer from a mobile device is a complicated setup process.
 In the event you have issues with some users printing reports from within Acctivate Mobile, you may consider reviewing the proper setup of Mobile Printing here.